chili-chips-ba/openCologne/8.StressTest/README.md

   2. Short, local routing is handled really well (**up to 97.8% utilization**), but global routing is least to say a challenge
   3. The number of DFFs seems to be oversized for this number of logic elements

 Points 1. and 2. are clear from the first 5 tests.
 Fine-grained locally contained RTL structures achieved high utilization, without any routing issues.
-On the other hand the coarse, when dealing with globally distributed structures like LUTRAM, CCGM1A1 struggled with routing.
+On the other hand, when dealing with the coarse, globally distributed structures like LUTRAM, CCGM1A1 struggled with routing.
 This may be due to a lack of global routing resources, or defficiencies in the PnR tools.

-The CPEs consisting of two L2T4 make this a quasi-41k LUT4 device, but the logic capacity is in reality around 20k LUT4s, using popular FPGA vendors (Intel, Lattice, Gowin) as reference.
-In conclusion, logic defficiency of LUT-trees degrades the device logic capacity, for most applications, providing a logic capacity of 20k LUT4s, at 53% more configuration bits.
+The CPEs consisting of two L2T4 make this a quasi-41k LUT4 device, but the logic capacity is in reality around 24k LUT4s, using popular FPGA vendors (Intel, Lattice, Gowin) as reference.
+In conclusion, logic defficiency of LUT-trees degrades the device logic capacity, for most applications, providing a logic capacity of 24k LUT4s, at 28% more configuration bits.
+The most prominent features of the CCGM1A1 are its abundant DFFs relative to its equivalent logic capacity and the generous amount of BRAM provided.
+Important to have in mind is the **absolute maximum frequency of CCGM1A1 of 137 MHz** obtained [here](https://github.com/chili-chips-ba/openCologne/tree/main/8.StressTest/5.fpga_torture).

 ## Additional Tests: